7/7/22

 extrinsic teeth stains: tobacco is also a large

-contributor.
-If you’re someone who needs a
+you’re someone who needs a

 cigarette to de-stress, or find chewing

-tobacco soothing, unfortunately these
+tobacco soothing,

 habits are contributing a large amount to

 your extrinsic teeth stains.
-Nicotine and tar

 in tobacco cause yellowing of the teeth and

-create extra plaque build-up, which can also
+create extra plaque build-up, which

 lead to gum disease.